truenas/documentation/static/includes/iSCSIRef.md

   Administrative time is consumed configuring jumbo frames and troubleshooting if/when things go sideways.
   Some network switches might also have ASICs optimized for processing MTU 1500 frames while others might be optimized for larger frames.
   Systems administrators should also account for the impact on host CPU utilization.
-  Although jumbo frames are designed to increase data throughput, it may measurably increase latency (as is the case with some un-optimized switch ASICs); latency is typically more important than throughput in a VMware environment.
+  Although jumbo frames are designed to increase data throughput, it might measurably increase latency (as is the case with some un-optimized switch ASICs); latency is typically more important than throughput in a VMware environment.
   Some iSCSI applications might see a net benefit running jumbo frames despite possible increased latency.
   Systems administrators should test jumbo frames on their workload with lab infrastructure as much as possible before updating the MTU on their production network.